pitschr/knx-core/README.md

 * **Java 11+**
   * Make sure that you have Java 11 installed and running as Java 11
 * **KNX Net/IP device (Router or Interface)**
-  * One free tunnelling connection available
+  * One free tunneling connection available
   * IP-Address

 ### Architecture